RyRyIT/good-burger-app/README.md

 ## Desciption
 This is a Node, Express, Handlebars, and MySQL burger app that lets users input the names of burgers they'd like to eat... and then devour them!
 The app is partially working and I have planse to fix it in the coming months!!!

-This application will demonstrate a full stack application with a front end implemented with HTML/CSS and elements from the Materialize framework and the backend implemented with Node.js and Express.
+This application will demonstrate a full stack application with a front end implemented with HTML/CSS and the backend implemented with Node.js and Express.
 HTML templating is done with the help of Handlebars.

 ## Installation